multitudes/connect4/README.md

 if at a certain point in my simulation i get to the AI winning at a depth of 4 I will return a score of 1000.
 If I get to the player winning I will return -1000.
 But If I have my AI winning at depth 1 then this move is actually better so it will be 4000!

 After going through all the possible moves I will return the best score and the player will move again.

+## OPTIMIZATIONS
+I could adjust the depth parameter to make it stronger or weaker for different levels of play.